moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

   management; some address congestion control and others just omit the subject and leave it to QUIC to handle

-TODO: Present this comparison in table format.
+**Editor Note:** TODO: Present our comparison in table format.
 This is only a start.

 | Characteristic | QRT | RTP over QUIC | RUSH | SRT over QUIC |
 |---------|